-Design Project
+Design Project & Deliverables

-This course is part of a sequence for the Computer Engineering program culminating in a capstone project.
-As such, in this course, students will begin to work through the design for the project which they will complete in Computer Engineering Design 2.
+This course is last course in the sequence for the Computer Engineering program culminating in a capstone project.
+As such, students will develop their design projects to completion by the end of the course.
 All designs must be of general use - they must ultimately serve as more than merely an opportunity for students to practice their skills.
 All projects should have as a goal the creation or improvement of a useful product or contribution to scientific research.
 As such, projects will be vetted by stakeholders beyond the student engineers.
-In weeks 5-14 of the course, students are expected to dedicate 5 hours weekly to the project (in addition to other course requirements), for a total, individually, of 50 hours by end of semester.